collapsed-stacks/startups/questions/5637/how-to-deal-with-funding-a-big-startup.md

 - posted by: [Learned Man](https://stackexchange.com/users/7236940/learned-man) on 2015-11-04
 - score: -1

-<p>Your best bet is to scale your idea down to a level you can afford.
+Your best bet is to scale your idea down to a level you can afford.
 If you have no takers on your big idea, do it on a smaller scale and be successful.
 Then, it is more likely you will find investors to grow your business (note - not start).
 If you are not interested in scaling down, you might rewrite your business plan to directly focus on the interests of an investor.
-Additionally, if you can find a popular business person who believes in your idea, that person might help you market your project.</p>
+Additionally, if you can find a popular business person who believes in your idea, that person might help you market your project.